What is Pet-Nat?

 Sandy Road Vineyards 2020 Estate Petillant Naturel

-We are excited to be releasing our first Pet-Nat.
+In 2020, we released our first Petnat.
 This sparkling wine was produced from Prieto Picudo grapes from our estate in the Texas Hill Country just outside of Hye, TX.
 As far as we know, we are the first in the United States to plant and make wine using this grape.

 Prieto Picudo is a red Spanish grape that is tightly clustered with bluish-black skin that delivers deeply colored wines with clean acidity, high sugars, and tannins.
 It's flavor and aroma is sweet and intense.
 Apparently it’s color is so intense, that even though we hand harvested and pressed these grapes immediately, we still got a very deep color in the Pet-Nat.
 The cold, low Oxygen environment produced amazing fruit aromas of raspberry, banana and bubble gum (Big Red), and flavors of raspberry and pineapple.
 It is similar in style to other natively fermented carbonic Beaujolais light red wines.

-We only produced 70 cases and most will go to our Wine Club and be sold in tastings at the vineyard.
+That first Petnat is all sold out, but you can order our current vintage on our website if it's available.
+We only produce a very small number of cases and most will go to our Wine Club and be sold in tastings at the vineyard.
 If you are interested in discovering something new and exciting, order yours online here today before we sell out.